rlmajor/Copy_Base_URL/README.md

-# Base URL Retriever
+# Copy Base URL

 Retrieve only the base URL without any additional referrer information.
 This Firefox extension simplifies the process of copying the base part of a URL, excluding any paths, parameters, or referrer information that may be attached.
-Ideal for sharing clean URLs or for personal use when you need just the domain and initial path of a URL.
+Ideal for sharing clean URLs or for personal uen you need just the domain and initial path of a URL.

 ## Features